 5. Expand with Keyword Tools

-6. Group Keywords by Intent and Funnel Stage
+6. Group Keywords According to Intent and Funnel Stage

 Effective SaaS Keyword Research Strategies